-Proof bold hues aren't the only way to create contrast?
-This study in rich textures and subtle patterns.
+Need proof bold hues aren't the only way to create contrast?
+This study is rich in texture and subtle patterns, creating the perfect blend of light and dark.
 Note the mix of weathered wood, nubby linens, and metals, plus the pillow's stripes and curtain's swirly script.

 To bring symmetry to the oddly-shaped dining room, the homeowners flanked the window with two identical cupboards and repeated the same metal chairs and suzani rugs on either side of the table.